OpenTails/CRUMPET-Android/README.md

 The most complex thing will be the move designer, from a technical and graphical point of view.

+To Do

+Remove LED word from each LED pattern.
+Move the LED OFF button to below the LED section.
+Add a nice green RGB 163,210,134 behind the calm moves, a nice blue 0,192,220 behind the excited ones and a red one 251,107,70 behind the angry ones
+Add a "DIGITAiL designed and created by The Tail Company - http://thetailcompany.com" on the about page Add a "VER" call on the about page
+Add a "BATT" call somewhere!

 # How To Compile The App

 Building the app is a multi step process, so please make sure you do the steps in the right order.